 Hopefully we can see some problems with this methodology.
 It makes plenty assumptions about proper extensions of theory and mathematical analysis, especially without any means of verifying that any of them are sound.
 But trust me, it gets worst from here.
 You see, Shapley needed a cluster with both types of variable stars for a proper calibration but finding a cluster with both was challenging.
 On top of that, many proved to have stars too far away to properly resolve so instead Shapley took the light output of the cluster itself as the representative light of a star and then compared that cluster’s light to others for a distance calculation (65-6).

 Using this Curve, the Milky Way had a 300,000 light-year diameter.
 If true, then the island universes would be an incredible distance away and the light from supernova would have to be way more powerful than what theory predicted.
-Shapely knew that was not reasonable and thus needed more information to make a reasonable Curve, and where better to go for that than Pickering and his computers.
+Shapley knew that was not reasonable and thus needed more information to make a reasonable Curve, and where better to go for that than Pickering and his computers.
 Starting on August 27, 1917 the two wrote back and forth but sparingly until Pickering’s death in 1918.
 Shapley still waited (66-8).

 During this time frame, scientists discovered a new way to relate a stars temperature to its size and luminosity.
 Dubbed the H-R diagram, it developed new patterns for astronomers to use in their study of the sky.
 Once such relation was that B-type stars were on the average about 200 times brighter than our Sun.
-This means a new standard candle was on the scene, and Shapely took advantage of them to help resolve his Curve.
+This means a new standard candle was on the scene, and Shapley took advantage of them to help resolve his Curve.
 After finding B stars in the Hercules cluster during the spring of 1920, he was able to calculate a distance of 35,000 light years to the cluster.
 Via extension, Shapley found a distance of 300,000 light-years for the size of the Milky Way.
-Again (74-5).
+Again (Johnson 74-5, Clark 172).

 So what about the findings of Adriann van Maanen at Mount Milson?
 While looking at the Whirlpool and Pinwheel nebulas, he compared plates of them taken months apart and found that they seemed to spin at a rate of 1/50 of a second of arc a year, meaning they completed a spin once every 100,000 years.
 If the spin could be seen, then the object couldn’t be far away for otherwise the spin would be immeasurable.
-But if it was as far as it seemed to be, then the object was rotating faster than the speed of light, a clear impossibility (68).
+But if it was as far as it seemed to be, then the object was rotating faster than the speed of light, a clear impossibility (Johnson 68).

 And so Shapley offered to those who supported the Cepheid variable findings that those stars themselves may follow a different pattern than found, not taking into consideration that he himself might be doing the same thing.
 Heber Curtis, a Cepheid star follower, offered this for a counter and pointed out the rotating spirals needed a smaller Milky Way but again Shapley felt not enough was known about them to justify their use as evidence.
 Again, Curtis rebukes the use of the stars in Shapley’s Curve as well as the extension of the B stars from the H-R diagram (75-7).

 Besides, wouldn’t it make more sense to use Sun-like stars, Curtis argued?
 After all, most of the stars one observes in the night sky are similar to ours.
-Using them as his standard candle have Curtis a diameter of 30,000 light-years.
+Using them as his standard candle gave Curtis a diameter of 30,000 light-years.
 That meant if Shapley was right about the cluster distances, they would have to be crazy bright to be seen from so far away, violating known physics (77).

 Curtis also pointed out how the spiral nebula seemed to be distributed towards the galactic pols and yet were lacking in the galactic plane.
 Why would there be a bias in distribution?
 Shouldn’t they be spread out rather uniformingly?
 Yes, he argues, but the stars in the Milky Way block out the light from them because they exist outside our galaxy (78).

-This little debate between Shapely and Curtis would be formally represented in separate works published in the Bulletin of the National Research Council in 1921.
+This little debate between Shapley and Curtis would be formally represented in separate works published in the Bulletin of the National Research Council in 1921.
 It is pretty amazing that the same data led to two different interpretations, but clearly only one could be right.
 Shapley needed evidence to deal a deadly blow to Curtis’ extra-galactic interpretation of the spiral nebula.
 And so he turned to an unlikely source for some information: Edwin Hubble (79).